 While researching wedding photographers for my upcoming wedding, I’ve been looking at tons of photography websites and other industry publications, trying to find photographers in my area that are valued in their trade.
 In doing so, I came across a fascinating online article that literally has me SEETHING.

-Photo District News, otherwise known as PDN, is a respected monthly magazine for the “professional photographer,” and apparently for the professional scam artist.
-They published an article on their website, 14 Ways to Get Your Wedding Clients to Spend More, that details how wedding photographers can basically lie and cheat in order to get more money from us disillusioned brides.
+Photo District News, otherwise known as PDN, is a respected monthly magazine for the “professional photographer.”
+They published an article on their website, 14 Ways to Get Your Wedding Clients to Spend More (Editor’s Note: This has since been deleted), that details how wedding photographers can get more money from clients.
 I’ve listed out some of their gems, below, and their verbatim reasoning behind each tip:

 Offer a basic package with no album to make it easier for clients to book you, then coax them into an album.

 “It’s easier [to get clients to commit] to gradual installments than to one big slam up front,” says a wedding photographer who asked not to be identified, for fear of offending clients.
 Her base package is $5750 for 9 hours of coverage, sans album.
 “If I started at $7500 or $8000, including an album, I wouldn’t get hired in first place,” she says.
 As the wedding approaches, she suggests an album, and offers a discount if the client commits to it before the wedding.
 Most end up committing to a 20 page album.
 Afterwards, the photographer builds anticipation by talking excitedly about the album and telling clients “you’re going to want more pages.”
 Clients end up buying 50-60 page albums on average, she says.

 This is one of the oldest tricks in the book.
 The idea is that once clients see the album you’ve designed is better than the one they’ve ordered, they won’t be able to resist spending more money than they intended to.
 The better the photography and design, the more successful it is likely to be.